-I will explain the various steps you should take to ensure your Pomeranian is as comfortable as possible during the post-surgery period, as well as expectations and how to identify complications if they happen.
+I will explain the various steps you should take to ensure your Pomeranian is as comfortable as possible during the post-surgery period, as well as expectations and how to identify complications during the puppy spay aftercare if they happen.

-Tips for Good Health During Your Pomeranian’s Spaying Aftercare
+Tips for Good Health During Your Pomeranian Puppy Spay Aftercare

 If you’re unsure about any aspect of your Pom’s care after surgery, you’ll likely find the answers here.